angelvasa/AVXCAssets-Generator/README.md

 You can download this tool here [AVXCAssets Generator](https://github.com/angelvasa/AVXCAssets-Generator/raw/master/AVXCAssetsGenerator.dmg)

-Have idea to add something new?
+Contributing
 ----------------
-you can always create pull request.
+Have idea to add something new & exciting? you can always create pull request.

 ##Author